pluralsight/guides/draft/front-end-javascript/using-redux-state-management-in-angular-2/article.md

 State management has been an ongoing issue in front-end frameworks.
 The standard MVC (Model-View-Controller) approach has proven to be inneffective for managing the application state in front-end applications due to the state being mutatated at multiple levels.
 For instance,  In Angular 1.x, the logic for  managing the application state was distributed between directives, controllers and services, each level having its own logic for mutating the state.
 This resulted in a highly segmented application state, which was prone to causing inconsistencies and was difficult to test.

 Such issues have become more apparent and difficult to circumvent as front-end applications started to become increasigly complex and more reactive to user input.
 However, new practices in front-end development such as the embracing of functional programming have given birth to a new concept for state maangement - [Redux](https://github.com/reactjs/redux).
-With Redux, you can access the most recent values of the anywhere into your applicaiton.
+With Redux, the state is centralized into a single entity, giving you access to the most recent values of your state anywhere in your applicaiton.

-Even though Redux has originally been brought by the React community, third-party libraries such as [ngrx/store](https://github.com/ngrx/store), combined with the power of [rxJS](https://github.com/Reactive-Extensions/RxJS) , have made Redux an equally suitable concept for use in Angular 2 applications.
+Even though Redux has originally been brought by the React community, third-party libraries such as [ngrx/store](https://github.com/ngrx/store), combined with the power of [rxJS](https://github.com/Reactive-Extensions/RxJS), have made Redux an equally suitable concept for use in Angular 2 applications.

 In this guide, you are going to get acquainted with the core concepts of Redux and how they are applied in Angular 2 applications.